mrpep/myblog/content/posts/kmeans/index.en.md

 Not quite yet!
 Let's see what happens if we run the same algorithm many times:

 {{< figure src="images/kmeans-seeds.png" title="Different runs of KMeans over the same dataset.
-The yellow diamonds are the initial centroids determined by kmeans++, the red crosses are the centroids after 50 iterations." >}}
+The red diamonds are the initial centroids determined by kmeans++, the red crosses are the centroids after 50 iterations." >}}

 We found the 'good solution' 9 times out of 10.
 Can you spot the bad one?...
 It's second row, right column.
 Well, as I said before, KMeans doesn't guarantee finding the global minimum.
 Also, kmeans++ is still a random initialization, so we can sample 2 centroids that are very close each other (this is what happened in the bad solution).
 What can we do?